Research Impact 101

 © Copyright 2022 Anne-Wil Harzing.
 All rights reserved.
 First version, 20 June 2022

 This is understandable.
-Academics simply don’t have the time or mental energy to engage with the latest developments in Bibliometrics or more broadly the “Science of Science”.
-The rationale for my fifteen years of “lay research” in the field of bibliometrics has therefore been to create a bridge between the “Science of Science” discipline and the “academic in the street”.
-In doing so, I aim to empower individual academics to make the best possible case for their research impact.
+Academics simply don’t have the time or energy to engage with the latest developments in Bibliometrics or more broadly the “Science of Science”.
+Therefore, the rationale for my 15 years of “lay research” in the field of bibliometrics has been bridge the “Science of Science” discipline and the “academic in the street”.
+In doing so, I hope to empower individual academics to make the best possible case for their research impact.

 This white paper provides you with a Research Impact 101 course, divided into six sections.
 It helps you to find your way through the maze of research impact, drawing on terminology that we are all familiar with in our own research.
 The first section disambiguates different areas of research impact by focusing on three specific academic roles.
 The five remaining sections focus primarily on academic research impact.

 - test empirically rather than rely on anecdata,

 - avoid the ecological fallacy by carefully considering levels of analysis,

 - understand that the research process is as important as the research outcome.

 Define and operationalize constructs

 It should be easy, shouldn’t it?
 Impact is impact is impact.
 Well, no… When talking about research impact, academics often have very different understandings of the concept.
 Worse still, they might not even be aware that different interpretations are possible.
 As a result, any discussion about research impact soon descends in a Babylonian speech confusion.
 It also means that many academics are struggling to evidence research impact, for instance when making a case for promotion (Academic promotion tips (1) – What makes a successful application).
 So, what is impact?